mcroddev/libsame/readme.md

       library build wasn't requested.
 Likewise, if this option is OFF, CMake will throw an error if a static library build wasn't requested.

+      This option has no effect is LIBSAME_BUILD_BENCHMARKS is OFF.

     -DLIBSAME_BUILD_EXAMPLES:BOOL=ON/OFF
       ON:  Build the examples.
 This requires SDL2 which will be automatically fetched by CMake if SDL2 cannot be found and LIBSAME_DOWNLOAD_DEPS is